Rhode Island Travel Guide: Newport, Providence, Block Island, Beaches, and Planning Tips

 The key is choosing the right version of Rhode Island.
-A Newport mansion-and-coast trip feels very different from a Providence city weekend, a Narragansett beach vacation, a Block Island ferry escape, or a scenic drive through Bristol and Jamestown.
+A Newport mansion-and-coast trip feels very different from a Providence city weekend, a Narragansett beach vacation, a Block Island escape, or a scenic coastal drive.
+This Rhode Island travel guide will help you compare the best places to visit, who Rhode Island is best for, when to go, how long to stay, and how to plan the right trip for your travel style.

 Rhode Island is compact, but it is not one single type of trip.
 The state has historic mansions, beaches, harbors, college-town energy, seafood restaurants, island ferries, coastal drives, museums, sailing culture, and some of the easiest New England weekend pacing you can plan.